ELECTIONS of the JESS and MILDRED FISHER

 THE FCSM ELECTION COMMITTEE (FCSMEC)

-The FCSM Election Committee will consist of three members and one alternate.
-The alternate must have experience with FCSM elections.
-All four must be tenured or on tenure track, to be appointed by the Chair of the College Council.
+The FCSM Election Committee will consist of three members.
+All committee members must be tenured or on tenure track, to be appointed by the Chair of the College Council.
 The three members must be from three different departments.

 Members shall serve 3-year staggered terms.